 - Corn starch

-You can replace chickpea flour with soy or lentils flour.
+You can replace chickpea flour with soy or lentils flour (see pics just below for results).
 Likewise, corn starch can be sub with potato starch or rice starch.

 The recipe is both gluten-free and dairy-free, as well as vegan and egg-free.